Diocese of Bruges

-The Diocese of Bruges (Dioecesis Brugensis; Bisdom Brugge) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in Belgium.
-It is a suffragan in the ecclesiastical province of the metropolitan Archdiocese of Mechelen-Brussels, which covers all of Belgium.
+The Diocese of Bruges (Dioecesis Brugensis; Bisdom Brugge) is a Latin Church diocese of the Catholic Church in Belgium.
+It is a suffragan in the ecclesiastical province of Mechelen–Brussels, which covers all of Belgium.

 A diocese from 1558 to its suppression in 1801, in 1832 it became a pre-diocesan apostolic vicariate as the Apostolic Administration of West Flanders.
 Its territory coincides with West Flanders.

 The episcopal see of the diocese is St. Salvator's Cathedral, dedicated to Our Savior, in Bruges, West Flanders, which is also a minor basilica.
 The patron saint of the diocese is Donatian of Reims, so the cathedral is also known as Sint-Salvators- en Donaaskathedraal.

 Statistics

-As of 2014, it pastorally served 965,000 Catholics (82.1% of 1,174,752 total) on 3,145 km² in 362 parishes and 65 missions with 708 priests (499 diocesan, 209 religious), 91 deacons, 1,986 lay religious (290 brothers, 1,696 sisters) and 7 seminarians.
+In 2023, the diocese served 855,940 Catholics (70.7% of 1,211,193 total) on 3,144 km2 in 335 parishes and 65 missions with 410 priests (307 diocesan, 103 religious), 91 deacons, 1,074 lay religious (145 brothers, 929 sisters) and 3 seminarians.